-The chorten is patterned of the classical Stupa design with a pyramidal pillar crowned by a crescent moon and sun.
-One of the most distinct features of the Chorten is its outwards flaring rounded part that makes the Chorten look more like a vase rather than the classical dome.
-The interior of the Chorten has a large number of paintings of Tantric deities, in explicit sexual poses that sometime can be a little disconcerting to visitors.
+The Chorten has patterned off the classical Stupa design with a pyramidal pillar crowned by a crescent moon and sun.
+One of the most distinctive features of the Chorten is it’s outwards flaring rounded part that makes the Chorten look more like a vase rather than the classical dome.
+The interior of the Chorten has a large number of paintings of Tantric deities, in explicit sexual poses that sometimes can be a little disconcerting to visitors.

 Overnight hotel in Thimphu